awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/autoscaling-service-linked-role.md

 ## Create the Service\-Linked Role \(Manual\)<a name="create-service-linked-role-manual"></a>

 Alternatively, you can create and then specify your own service\-linked role with a custom suffix when you create your Auto Scaling group\.
-This can be helpful if you must give different service\-linked roles access to different KMS keys\.
+This can be helpful if you must give different service\-linked roles access to different customer master key \(CMK\) keys\.
+For more information, see [Required CMK Key Policy for Use with Encrypted Volumes](key-policy-requirements-EBS-encryption.md)\.
 You can also track which Auto Scaling group made an API call in your CloudTrail logs by noting the service\-linked role in use\.
+For the policy that restricts the access of IAM users or roles to a specific custom service\-linked role, see [Example: Restricting Which Service\-Linked Role Can Be Passed \(Using PassRole\)](control-access-using-iam.md#policy-example-pass-role)\.

 To create a service\-linked role, you can use the IAM console, AWS CLI, or IAM API\.
 For more information, see [Creating a Service\-Linked Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#create-service-linked-role) in the *IAM User Guide*\.